Background pattern

 Tandemact contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially “sodium-free”.

-3. How to Take Tandemact
+3. How to take Tandemact

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

 If you feel that the effect of Tandemact is too weak, consult your doctor.